[3.8] Budget HC Uber Atziri farmer — no skill required — works as early as level 79

 Q: What other classes can do this?

-A: Jugg, obviously—it's even easier that way.
+A: Juggernaut, for sure.
 Technically, if you optimize your gear and passives, you can do this on any class, just not on the first week of a new league (see the section below for details and discussion).